vechiato/vechiato.github.io/content/post/Book End-to-End Automation with Kubernetes and Crossplane.md

 In the ever-evolving landscape of cloud-native infrastructure, Kubernetes has emerged as a dominant force, revolutionising the way organisations deploy and manage applications.
 However, the complexity of infrastructure automation has often been a bottleneck.
 Enter Crossplane—a powerful extension of Kubernetes designed to bring the same level of automation to infrastructure provisioning and management.
 In "End-to-End Automation with Kubernetes and Crossplane," Arun Ramakani guides us through building a control plane-based platform for unified infrastructure, services, and application automation.

+---
 ## **Key Concepts**

 1. **Understanding Kubernetes-Based Infrastructure Automation:**
-   - The book starts by contextualizing Kubernetes-based infrastructure automation, highlighting its advantages and the disruptive potential it holds for IT operations.
+   - The book starts by contextualising Kubernetes-based infrastructure automation, highlighting its advantages and the disruptive potential it holds for IT operations.

 2. **Crossplane Fundamentals:**
    - Readers are introduced to the core concepts of Crossplane, including Custom Resource Definitions (CRDs) and custom controllers.
 These building blocks are crucial for extending Kubernetes to manage external infrastructure resources effectively.